EUROMAMMALS/tutorial_ndvi_colwells/README.md

   })
 ---

+# Introduction

 Calculation of Colwells metrics (Predictibility, Constancy, Contingency) per grid cell using tiled raster datasets.
+In the example we use MODIS NDVI.
 Colwells metrics have been used within Euromammals by Mumme et al. ([2023](https://doi.org/10.1111/gcb.16769)).

 # Directory Structure